annzenna/Scan-Your-Local-Network-for-Open-Ports/README.md

 # Wireshark Installation

+To install Wireshark on a Windows system, follow these steps:

+    Go to the official website: https://www.wireshark.org

+    Click “Download” for Windows.

+    Choose the appropriate installer (usually the 64-bit Windows Installer).

+    Click Install to begin.
+Wait for the process to complete.

+After Installation

+    Launch Wireshark from the desktop or Start Menu.

+    Select a network interface to start capturing packets.

-Analyzed the packet capture which newly created .pcap with Wireshark
-# Found the three section and identified the service in the protocol section
-# Identified the common service
+Analyzed the packet capture which newly created .pcap with Wireshark Found the three section and identified the service in the protocol section Identified the common service

-# Then identified the risk from open port like
+Identified the risk from open port like

-# Unauthorized Access – Hackers may brute-force login ports like SSH (22), RDP (3389).
+    Unauthorized Access – Hackers may brute-force login ports like SSH (22), RDP (3389).
-# Service Exploits – Attackers can target vulnerable services running on open ports.
+    Service Exploits – Attackers can target vulnerable services running on open ports.
-# Information Leakage – Ports like SNMP or Telnet may leak system info.
+    Information Leakage – Ports like SNMP or Telnet may leak system info.
-# Malware Channels – Malware can use open ports to communicate with C2 servers.
+    Malware Channels – Malware can use open ports to communicate with C2 servers.
-# DDoS Attacks – Ports like DNS (53) and NTP (123) can be used in amplification attacks.
+    DDoS Attacks – Ports like DNS (53) and NTP (123) can be used in amplification attacks.
-# Insecure Protocols – Ports running FTP (21), Telnet (23), or HTTP (80) transmit data without encryption.
+    Insecure Protocols – Ports running FTP (21), Telnet (23), or HTTP (80) transmit data without encryption.
-# Unnecessary Exposure – Every open port increases the attack surface.
+    Unnecessary Exposure – Every open port increases the attack surface.

 # OUTCOME RECEIVED
-# IP address, subnet Mak and IP Range Identified
+    Practiced the Nmap Scanning to identify the open ports Identification of IP address, subnet Mak and IP Range Identified Identified the risks of the open port
-# scanned the open ports
-# Identified the risk of the open port
-# Undertood the limit